Jeremy A. Herschaft

 Jeremy Herschaft is a member of our Maritime Emergency Response Team (MERT).

-Jeremy Herschaft concentrates his practice on all aspects of international and domestic corporate litigation and arbitration, with particular emphasis on the global maritime industry.
+Jeremy Herschaft represents publicly traded and privately owned companies in all aspects of international and domestic corporate litigation and commercial counseling, with particular emphasis on the global maritime and energy industries.

-- charter party, service contract, and other maritime commercial disputes
+- commercial disputes involving charter party, service contract and other transportation related agreements

 - limitation of liability, maritime attachment (Rule B), and vessel arrest (Rule C) actions

-During law school, Mr. Herschaft was inducted into the Order of Barristers, a national moot court honorary organization.
-While at Tulane Law, he served on the editorial staff of the Tulane Maritime Law Journal.
-In 2012, Mr. Herschaft was inducted into the Maritime Law Association of the United States as a Proctor member.
+During his studies at the University of South Carolina School of Law, Mr. Herschaft was inducted into the Order of Barristers, a national moot court honorary organization.
+While at Tulane Law for his L.L.M., he served on the editorial staff of the Tulane Maritime Law Journal.

-- Regular shipboard emergency attendance during U.S. Coast Guard and Flag State maritime investigations following groundings, collisions, and oil spill pollution incidents, and representation of vessel interests in subsequent litigation.
+- Regular shipboard emergency attendance (both in the U.S. and abroad) during U.S. Coast Guard and Flag State maritime investigations following groundings, collisions, and oil spill pollution incidents, and representation of vessel interests in subsequent litigation.

 - Numerous Rule B and Rule C matters, both in obtaining and opposing attachments and arrests.

-- Representation of Liberian oil tanker in connection with a major tugboat/barge collision on the Mississippi River, and resulting oil spill litigation.
+- Representation of oil tanker TINTOMARA in connection with a major tugboat/barge collision on the Mississippi River, and resulting oil spill litigation.

 - Representation of tugboat/barge flotilla in connection with a Singaporean freighter collision on the Mississippi River, and resulting litigation.

-- Representation of Maltese freighter in connection with a Mississippi River wharf breakaway, and resulting litigation.
+- Representation of Maltese freighter SIFNOS SUN in connection with a Mississippi River wharf breakaway, and resulting litigation.